Six qualities of effective leaders

 Inadequate or incapable leadership is one of the most common failure modes present throughout all industries and sectors.
-For this article, our focus is specifically on manufacturing.
-At the core of a manufacturing leader’s responsibility is to ensure that clear and relevant expectations are set, ensure their team has the necessary skills and support to achieve expectations, and then hold the team accountable to achieve said expectations.
-In the end, those employees who work the manufacturing line on the floor are the ones who create value – they are our 'customer.'
-If not for them, we have no product and we have no jobs.
+For this article, our focus is on manufacturing.
+A manufacturing leader’s core responsibilities are to ensure clear and relevant expectations are set, equip the team with the necessary skills, provide the necessary support, communicate needed information, and hold the team accountable to achieve expectations.
+As leaders, our mindset and our priority are to ensure that our team members creating value on the manufacturing floor are successful.
+They are our customers – without them, we have no product and, consequentially, no job.

-Without the foundation of effective leadership, the erosion of performance, employee retention, operational stability, and the bottom line is inevitable.
+Without the foundation of effective leadership, the erosion of performance, employee morale, and profits, is inevitable.

 A humble leader is one that recognizes the benefits of operating as a team, not as a group of individuals.
-They have an appreciation for the synergies that are created by empowering their employees to work together for better solutions.
-A humble leader is not threatened by those who disagree or challenge the status quo; in fact, alternative views are welcomed as they often lead to more robust, effective solutions.
+They appreciate and understand the synergies that are inevitably created by empowering and encouraging their employees to work and strive together for better solutions.
+A humble leader is not threatened by those who will disagree or challenge the status quo; in fact, alternative views are welcomed as they often lead to more robust, effective solutions.
 A humble leader has no need for any personal recognition.
-He or she puts the needs of their plant or team ahead of individual agendas.
-Humble leaders sincerely desire their employees to be successful and coach, mentor, and empower their team.
-This serving style of leadership drives superior results but more importantly, develops strong leaders for the future.
+He or she puts the needs of their plant and team ahead of individual agendas.
+Humble leaders sincerely desire their employees to be successful by coaching, mentoring, and empowering their team to achieve their professional goals.

 Systematic leaders know their process, seek to continuously improve their process, and build a problem-solving culture.

 To know our people and to understand our process we must go where value is created (or destroyed) on the shop floor.
 Leaders must be available to their people and provide coaching in real-time.
-When more time is spent behind a computer screen than on the shop floor, leaders can become disconnected from reality, lose perspective, and make dangerous assumptions about how the operation is performing.
+When more time is spent behind a computer screen than on the shop floor, leaders can easily become disconnected from reality, lose perspective, and make dangerous assumptions about how the operation is performing.
 Time spent on the floor interacting with your team and understanding your process must be sacred and it must be consistent.
 Effective leaders recognize this and ensure that their presence becomes a standard, not an abnormality.
 An available, present, and attentive leader sends a clear message of support to his employees, and is a daily reminder that we are team.
 When present, leaders can react and respond to abnormalities or issues with a strong sense of urgency and responsibility.

 Present leaders understand their operations intimately, stop problems before they compound, and develop strong relationships with their people.

 Communication is like blood coursing throughout the human body.
-When blood stops flowing in our bodies we die; when communication stops flowing in the organization it dies.
+When blood stops flowing in our bodies, we die; when communication stops flowing in the organization, it dies.
 Effective leaders recognize the power of communication.
-Not only does communication deliver nutrients and bring life to an organization and it removes harmful rumors or false perceptions.
-Without transparent communication, teams will create their own reality.
+Not only does communication deliver nutrients and bring life to an organization; it also removes wastes such as harmful rumors, speculation, or false perceptions.
+Without transparent and frequent communication, teams will create their own reality.
 Current operational and performance status should be shared without hidden agendas.
 Leaders that hoard information drive distrust and separation, constrain their team’s ability to solve problems, and place a limit on organizational performance.
 By circulating robust and transparent information, a manufacturing plant thrives and operates with strong alignment and trust.

 Operationally the same discernment is also necessary.
 An effective leader needs to take various approaches to operational challenges based on the associated circumstances and risk factors for that moment.
 For instance, sometimes a leader needs to go deep into the details behind a certain issue or challenge to properly understand, prioritize, and set into motion required resources for resolution.
-However, the leader must not continually remain in the details and lose sight of the total operation – “not able to see the forest for the trees”.
-Other times, it may not be necessary to dive in deep for the details but rather to delegate the concern or issue for more efficient resolution.
+However, the leader must not continually remain in the details and lose sight of the total operation - lest they are “not able to see the forest for the trees”.
+Oftentimes, it may be necessary to delegate the issue for a more efficient resolution.

-Situational leaders understand each team member and challenge individually and engage them in an appropriate way to deliver the best outcomes.
+Situational leaders understand each team member and each challenge individually, engaging in an appropriate way to deliver the best outcomes.

 “What you do speaks so loudly I cannot hear what you say.” - Emerson